 Causes of pins and needles

-Pins and needles can be caused by a wide range of events and conditions, including:
+Pins and needles can be caused by a wide range of events and conditions involving nerves, including:

 Pressure-related pins and needles

-The peripheral nerves of the body send information back to the brain and spinal cord.
-When a sensory nerve is pressed by being in a cramped or awkward position, it begins to stop working.
-In time, the affected limb ‘falls asleep’, which means the sensory messages are blocked.
+The nerves of the body send information back to the brain and spinal cord.
+When a sensory nerve is pressed by being in a cramped or awkward position the messages are interrupted, which can cause pins and needles.

 Once pressure is taken off the nerve, functioning resumes.
-The uncomfortable prickling sensation is caused by the restarting of pain messages from nerves to the brain.
-Other nerves, such as those that provide information on temperature, take a little longer to recover.
+An uncomfortable prickling sensation is caused by the restarting of pain messages from nerves to the brain.
+This usually resolves within minutes.

-Nerves can be pinched by bones and other tissue.
+Nerves can be compressed or ‘pinched’ by bones and other tissue.
 Some examples include:

-- Carpal tunnel syndrome – the main nerve that services the hand runs through a ring of wrist bones.
-Inflamed and swollen tendon membranes reduce the amount of room inside the wrist and squash the nerve.
-Symptoms include pins and needles, pain and weakness.
+- carpal tunnel syndrome – the main nerve that services the hand runs through a ring of wrist bones.
+Inflamed and swollen tendon membranes reduce the amount of room inside the wrist and irritate or compress the nerve.
+Symptoms include pins and needles, pain and weakness in the hand

-- Cervical nerve root irritation – nerves in the neck exit the spinal cord via small holes between the vertebrae.
+- cervical nerve root irritation – nerves in the neck exit the spinal cord via small holes between the vertebrae.
 These small holes can be narrowed by inflammation, injury or outgrowths of bone tissue (bone spurs).
-The nerves are compressed, causing pins and needles and, sometimes, referred pain into the arms.
+The nerves are irritated or compressed, causing pins and needles and, sometimes, referred pain into the arms

-- Sciatica – the legs and feet are serviced by the sciatic nerve, which starts as four nerve roots between the vertebrae of the lower back.
-Each vertebra is cushioned by discs of cartilage.
-A prolapsed or ‘slipped’ disc bulges out and presses against one of the roots of the sciatic nerve, causing pins and needles and referred pain down the leg.
+- sciatica – the legs and feet are serviced by the sciatic nerve, which starts between the vertebrae of the lower back.
+This nerve can be irritated or compressed due to problems in the lower back or pelvic or buttock area causing pins and needles, and sometimes pain, down the legs.

 Neuritis is inflammation of the nerves.
-Some of the causes include:
+Pins and needles are one of the symptoms of neuritis.
+Some of the causes of neuritis include:

-- Alcohol – chronic overconsumption of alcohol can be toxic to nerves and cause a condition called peripheral neuropathy, characterised by pins and needles.
+- alcohol – chronic overconsumption of alcohol can be toxic to nerves and cause a condition called peripheral neuropathy

-- Guillain-Barre syndrome – thought to be triggered by some kinds of viral and bacterial infection.
+- Guillain-Barre syndrome – an autoimmune condition in which the person’s nerves are attacked by the body’s own immune defence system, thought to be triggered by some kinds of viral and bacterial infection.

 Nerve disease, or neuropathy, is characterised by the lack of sensory information to the brain due to damage of the sensory nerves.
 For example, a person with neuropathy may not experience pain to the normal degree, if at all.